 Railgun ensures that the connection between your origin server and the CloudFlare network is as fast as possible.
 Railgun achieves a 99.6% compression ratio for previously uncacheable web objects by using techniques similar to those used in the compression of high-quality video.
-This results in an average 730% performance increase.
+This results in an average 140% additional performance increase.

 Railgun accelerates the connection between each CloudFlare data center and an origin server so that requests that cannot be served from the CloudFlare cache are nevertheless served very fast.